15 September 2010 ~ 25 Comments

 A co-worker the other day told me re: incidences of people of the Muslim faith being openly harassed in their places of employ.
 Have the harassers not heard of hate crimes legislation?
 Unless they’ve been living under the proverbial rock, one can go to jail for such offenses.

-• MsAfropolitan 28 September 2010 at 10:21 pm Permalink
+September 28, 2010 at 10:21 pm

 Absolutely!
 It’s amazing that all legislation seems to be down the drain whenever it comes to the anti-islamic sentiment.
 Even the very founding of the muslim prayer near ground zero room should not even have been discussed at a political and legislative level! sigh. thanks for the comment

-8. Vickii 27 September 2010 at 2:02 pm Permalink
+September 27, 2010 at 2:02 pm

 Another thought provoking post Minna!
 And that’s such a sweet photograph!

-It is great that you were exposed to so many different religions as a child :D My parents studied other religions but viewed themselves as Christians even though they didn’t go to Church when we were children but instead sent us with a neighbour.
-Over the years, we all started going to Church together and though I feel like I’ve always been a Christian, now that I consciously choose my religion, I genuinely believe it’s the right one for me :D
+It is great that you were exposed to so many different religions as a child 😀 My parents studied other religions but viewed themselves as Christians even though they didn’t go to Church when we were children but instead sent us with a neighbour.
+Over the years, we all started going to Church together and though I feel like I’ve always been a Christian, now that I consciously choose my religion, I genuinely believe it’s the right one for me 😀

 I haven’t studied much about religion, just a bit of Islam in addition to Christianity but the general belief I have garnered from that and conversations with people from other religions is that most religions advocate peace, love and tolerance but unfortunately most religions are also prone to extremist practitioners.